 Rose

-Roses are the most popular flowers for tattoos these days.
+Roses are the most popular flower tattoos these days.
 Did you know that they used to be a symbol of masculine strength in Persia?
 After the Middle Ages, convicts facing a death sentence were forced to get a rose tattoo.
 If they escape prison, this would be a way to catch them easily.

-Today, girls are the ones that usually choose rose tattoos.
+Today, girls are the ones who usually choose rose tattoos.
 They are great for arms and calves and look best when in small or average size.
 You can pick from many different colors and designs, which is why it’s smart to schedule a tattoo consultation with an expert stylist.

 Lotus